Category Archives: Former Monarchies

 King Carlos I of Portugal

 Carlos was born in Lisbon, Portugal in September 1863, the elder son of King Luís I of Portugal and Princess Maria Pia of Savoy.
-He married Princess Amelie of Orleans, daughter of the pretender to the French throne and had three children.
-Becoming King upon his father’s death in 1889, Carlos faced numerous crises during his reign.
+He married Princess Amelie of Orleans, daughter of the pretender to the French throne, and had three children.
+Carlos became King of Portugal when his father died in 1889 and faced numerous crises during his reign.
 Giving in to British demands that he cede sovereignty of some land in Africa, Carlos began to quickly lose the loyalty of the Portuguese people.
-Despite this, the King was able to bring Portugal to the center of European diplomacy and developed close friendships and alliances with many of the crowned heads of Europe.
-However, the country also fell into bankruptcy twice during Carlos’s reign, spurring on the Republican movement.
-After appointing Joāo Franco as Prime Minister in 1906, the little support he had quickly diminished, as many felt that Franco was turning the country into a dictatorship.
+Despite this, he brought Portugal to the center of European diplomacy and developed close friendships and alliances with many of the crowned heads of Europe.
+However, the country also fell into bankruptcy twice during Carlos’s reign, spurring the Republican movement.
+After appointing Joāo Franco as Prime Minister in 1906, the little support Carlos had quickly diminished, as many felt that Franco was turning the country into a dictatorship.

 For more information, see Unofficial Royalty: King Carlos I of Portugal